evillega/coursera-getting-and-cleaning-data/codebook.md

 2. A series of column reaarrangements and relabeling were carried out using ***merge*** command so that the first 3 columns are "SubjectID", "ActivityID", and "ActivityType", respectively.
 3. The rows of the tidy data was rearranged so that the values are grouped by "SubjectID" using the ***order*** command.
 4. The "ActivityType" names were cleaned up using the ***gsub*** command.
 All "_" were removed from the "WALKING_DOWNSTAIRS" and "WALKING_UPSTAIRS_" names.
-5. The final tidy data set is called "TidyData.txt" and is saved in the working directory using the ***write.data(TidayData,./TidyData.txt, row.names = FALSE)*** function.
+5. The final tidy data set was called "TidyData.txt" and saved in the working directory using the ***write.data(TidayData,./TidyData.txt, row.names = FALSE)***.

 ==========================================================================================